How many of you still keep a jar for loose change? Try searching “Coinstar near me” or in your area and you'll find something interesting.

 Other Ways to Use Your Spare Change

-Next, we’ll take a look at those options:
+Next, we’ll take a look at those (free) options:

 Roll Your Own Coins

-Even though many banks do not have a coin counter, there are still plenty that will take rolled coins off your hands.
+Even though many banks or stores do not have coin counting machines, there are still plenty that will take rolled coins off your hands.
 You can get rolling sleeves from the store or have Amazon deliver them right to your door.
+Got it?

 Scope Out a Bank for a Different “Coin Machine Near Me”

-There are banks out there still that offer free coin counter machines in their branches.
-This is particularly true with credit unions.
+There are banks out there still that offer free coin counting machines in their branches.
+This is particularly true with credit union or unions.
 If you’re unsure if your bank offers a free coin counting machine, do a quick search of your bank’s website for services provided to members.

-While the Acorns app doesn’t necessarily get rid of your loose change issue immediately, it is definitely something to consider to help.
+While the Acorns app doesn’t necessarily get rid of your loose change or cash issue immediately, it would definitely be something to consider to help.

-When you use Acorns, your “spare change” from your debit card transactions are automatically invested without you even having to think about it.
+When you use Acorns, your “spare change” from your debit card (not credit cards) transactions are automatically invested without you even having to start counting or think about it.

 Acorns rounds up your purchases to the next dollar.
 Once your account accumulates $5, the app invests your money.

-Click here to start investing with Acorns and get a FREE $5 bonus for just signing up!
+Click here to start investing with Acorns and get a credit of FREE $5 cash bonus for just signing up!